GBKS/opendesign.guide/content/3-getting-started.md

 # Getting Started

-## Finding Suitable Projects
+## Finding the Right Project

 Embarking on your open source design journey begins with finding the right project.
 Start by taking a moment to reflect on your skills and interests.
 What are you best at?
 Perhaps you excel at UI design, or maybe UX research is your forte.
 Consider the types of projects that excite you - are you drawn to web applications, mobile apps, or desktop software?

 Once you have a clear idea of what you're looking for, it's time to explore the vast landscape of open source platforms.
-GitHub is the largest host of open source projects and a great place to start your search.
-Don't overlook other platforms like GitLab or SourceForge, which also host many established open source projects.
+[GitHub](https://github.com/) is the largest host of open source projects and a great place to start your search.
+Don't overlook other platforms like [GitLab](https://about.gitlab.com/), which also host many established open source projects.

 To make your search more manageable, consider using project discovery tools.
-OpenHatch is a fantastic resource that matches contributors with projects based on their skills and interests.
-Up For Grabs is another great option, listing projects that are actively seeking contributors.
+[Up For Grabs](https://up-for-grabs.net/) is a fantastic resource that matches contributors with projects based on their skills and interests, listing projects that are actively seeking contributors.
 If you're new to open source, look for projects tagged with "First Timers Only" - these are specifically welcoming to newcomers.

 As a designer, you might want to focus your search on design-specific opportunities.
-Check out Open Source Design, a community dedicated to open source designers.
-The Drupal Design Initiative is another excellent option if you're interested in improving user experience for content management systems.
-If you're passionate about web browsers, the Mozilla Design team, which contributes to Firefox and other Mozilla projects, might be a perfect fit.
+Check out [Open Source Design](http://opensourcedesign.net), a community dedicated to open source designers.
+The [Drupal Design Initiative](https://groups.drupal.org/drupal-design/d8di) is another excellent option if you're interested in improving user experience for content management systems.
+If you're passionate about web browsers, the [Mozilla Design team](https://foundation.mozilla.org/en/docs/design/about/), which contributes to Firefox and other Mozilla projects, might be a perfect fit.

 Remember, finding the right project is a process.
 Don't be discouraged if the first few projects you look at don't seem quite right.
 Keep exploring until you find a project that aligns with your skills and interests.